Prag8855/aab/content/guides/german-versicherungsnummer.md

 ### If you just moved to Germany

 If you just moved to Germany, you don't have a *Sozialversicherungsnummer* yet.
+You get this number after you [choose health insurance](/guides/german-health-insurance).

 - **If you get [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**
     You get a *Sozialversicherungsnummer* automatically after you apply for public health insurance.
 You will get it by post.
 - **If you get [private health insurance](/glossary/private%20Krankenversicherung) or [expat health insurance](/glossary/Expat%20health%20insurance)**
     You do not get a *Sozialversicherungsnummer* automatically.
 You must [contact the *Deutsche Rentenversicherung*](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Kontakt/Anschriften-Uebersicht/anschriften_uebersicht_detail.html) and ask for it.
 You can do it in person at [a local branch](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html).
-Your health insurance broker can do it for you.[^3] Your employer can sometimes do it for you.[^4]
+Your [health insurance broker](/glossary/Makler) can do it for you.[^3] Your employer can sometimes do it for you.[^4]

 You get your *Sozialversicherungsnummer* by post to your German address.
 It takes 1 to 6 weeks.
 Most of the time, it takes less than 2 weeks.
 If you need it now, go to [your local *Deutsche Rentenversicherung* branch](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html).